Stivius/Colorun/README.md

 - ~~To move their blocks to the right of the screen, players must therefore press the button which color corresponds to their block on the screen.~~
 - ~~A music is played in background.
 Music is fetched automatically from music.mp3, and is looped.~~
 - ~~Background of the window/screen is a plain color, changing every 1 second (setting). background color are from an array $bgcolor = [ "#b9f9e8","#b9ddf9","#f28ca3","#f3a5cd","#f9dab9","#a5bef2","#8fd1cd","#e2f0fd","#f9cab9","#ffa87f"]~~
+- Since game can switch from windowed, to fullscreen, and be played on different screen sizes, everything must be proportional : block sizes, position of finish line from the right, position of blocks from left, distance between every steps, distance between each blocks vertically
 - The number of the player is written on the blocks (adapt text color as per block color, black or white)
 - Size of array is therefore minimum 8 to cover one per player, setting)
 - Each block changes color at a random time: every X seconds (1 to 5 seconds, randomly , setting), all blocks would change colors randomly